5 Health Benefits of Spirituality

 Deepen social connections

 Relationships and social connections are more important to our health than we may think.
-Having fewer social connections may even be linked to a higher risk of conditions like cancer and cardiovascular disease—but spirituality could be the fix.
+Having fewer social connections may even be linked to a higher risk of conditions like cancer and cardiovascular disease—but spirituality could be one potential remedy.

 Not sure where to begin?
-Finding your spiritual center can be easy:
+Find your spiritual center with these activities:

 Article sources open article sources